Driving School

 At CMSC, we have proudly offered adaptive driving training since 1987, providing students with:

-- State-of-the-art equipment for a seamless learning experience.
+• State-of-the-art adaptive equipment to ensure a safe, effective, and seamless learning experience.

 Our adaptive training program’s comprehensive approach ensures every student gains the skills, knowledge, and confidence needed to drive independently.
 Whether starting fresh or adapting to new circumstances, CMSC Driving School is here for you.